-You will get more support
+You will get more support in this pregnancy

 Coping with anxiety during pregnancy after loss